Rongronggg9/RSS-to-Telegram-Bot/README.md

 [![Build status (dev)](https://img.shields.io/github/workflow/status/Rongronggg9/RSS-to-Telegram-Bot/Publish%20Docker%20image/dev?label=build%20%28dev%29&logo=docker)](https://github.com/Rongronggg9/RSS-to-Telegram-Bot/actions/workflows/publish-docker-image.yml?query=branch%3Adev)
 [![Docker pulls](https://img.shields.io/docker/pulls/rongronggg9/rss-to-telegram?label=pulls&logo=docker&color=informational)](https://hub.docker.com/r/rongronggg9/rss-to-telegram)

 It is quite easy to deploy your RSStT instance.
 The most recommended way to deploy RSStT is Docker Compose: it is suitable for virtually all VPS.
 [Railway.app](https://railway.app) (a PaaS platform) is also officially supported.
-You may also install RSStT from PyPI using pip, but it only follows the `master` branch instead of the `dev` branch.
+You may also install RSStT from PyPI (tracking `master` branch) or TestPyPI (tracking `dev` branch, which is latest) using pip.
 For developers or experienced users, dirty run from source is also an option.

 <a href="docs/deployment-guide.md#option-2-railwayapp"><img src="https://railway.app/button.svg" height="30" alt="Deploy on Railway"></a>